Austin | Charlotte | D.C. | Detroit | Los Angeles | Miami | New York | Phoenix

 CONTACT US

-Blog Series: The Journey Through Vaccine Injury (Part 4 of 7)
+Blog Series: The Journey through Vaccine Injury

 Guillain-Barré Syndrome (GBS) is one of the most serious complications following vaccination.
 Understanding the signs and progression of GBS helps individuals recognize when concerning symptoms might indicate this serious neurological condition.

-GBS occurs when the body’s immune system mistakenly attacks its peripheral nerves.
+Guillain-Barré Syndrome occurs when the body’s immune system mistakenly attacks its peripheral nerves.
 Following vaccination, this autoimmune response can develop within days to weeks, causing progressive nerve damage that requires immediate medical attention.

 Key characteristics of GBS include: